Last Updated: 1 March 2023, Author: AceOdds.com

 Spend Limits allows you to add or change any limit on your account.
 Whether daily, weekly or monthly, you can choose the amount and time frame, and Virgin Bet will prevent you from spending above it.
 If you have a limit set up and decide to change it to 'No Limit', it will take 24 hours to come into effect.
 However, you can make other limit changes instantaneously.

 Remember that you set a limit for a reason and give yourself time to think whether removing or increasing limits is the right thing to do.
+The minimum bet that can be placed at Virgin Bet is just 5p.

 You can also set limits on your account usage to help you manage your time.
 The Time Management feature can give you a 'reality check' every 30 minutes or one hour.